Search for dark matter annual modulation with DarkSide-50: Introduction

-The combined effect of Earth's rotations around the Sun and the galactic center is expected to produce an annual modulation of the dark matter particle interaction rate in terrestrial detectors~\cite{Drukier:1986tm}, thereby offering a unique signature for directly probing dark matter particles and unveiling their true nature.
+The combined effect of Earth's rotations around the Sun and the Galactic Center is expected to produce an annual modulation of the dark matter particle interaction rate in terrestrial detectors~\cite{Drukier:1986tm}, thereby offering a unique signature for directly probing dark matter particles and unveiling their true nature.
 The DAMA/LIBRA experiment claimed the detection of such a signature in their NaI detectors in the \si{\keV} range~\cite{Bernabei:2013xsa,Bernabei:2021kdo}.
-The interpretation of this claim with the Weakly Interacting Massive Particle (WIMP) hypothesis is however currently facing challenges due to the null detection of WIMP-induced nuclear-recoil signals in other experiments~\cite{LUX:2016ggv,SuperCDMS:2017mbc,XENON:2018voc,DarkSide:2018kuk,DEAP:2019yzn,COSINE-100:2021xqn,XMASS:2022tkr,LZ:2022ufs,XENON:2023sxq}.
-An independent approach to test this claim and possibly to reveal WIMP properties can be offered by searching for the modulation with other detectors which have different target materials, background sources, energy resolution, and experimental sites.
+The interpretation of this claim with the weakly interacted massive particle hypothesis (WIMP) is currently facing challenges due to the null detection of WIMP-induced nuclear-recoil signals in other experiments~\cite{EDELWEISS:2016nzl,LUX:2016ggv,SuperCDMS:2017mbc,XENON:2018voc,DarkSide:2018kuk,DEAP:2019yzn,PICO:2019vsc,CRESST:2019jnq,COSINE-100:2021xqn,XMASS:2022tkr,LZ:2022lsv,XENON:2023cxc}.
+Several experiments, such as ANAIS-112~\cite{Amare:2021yyu} and COSINE-100~\cite{COSINE-100:2021zqh}, have been making progress toward a model-independent test of the DAMA/LIBRA's claim adopting NaI detectors.
+Another approach to test this claim and possibly to reveal WIMP properties can be offered by searching for the modulation with other detectors which have different target materials, background sources, energy resolution, and experimental sites.
+Such results from xenon-based dark matter experiments are reported by XENON-100~\cite{XENON:2017nik}, LUX~\cite{LUX:2018xvj}, and XMASS~\cite{XMASS:2022tkr} collaborations, though none of them have confirmed the positive claim above \SI{1}{\keV} electron recoil equivalent~(\SI{}{\keVee}).